RM1708/hyunyoung2_Machine_Learning/Tutorial/Tensorflow/README.md

 This github is for my practice with Tensorflow.

-what I upload here is, sometime, imitated from Someone's github, After study or here is Arranged.
+what I upload here is, sometimes, imitated from Someone's github, After study or here is Arranged.

 In order for me to get used to Tensorflow and DeepLearning